 4. Private tax collection continues - Although these folks like CBE group and others have no power to levy or garnish for taxes, they did make a profit last year for the government and should be again pursuing older tax debts in 2025.

-5. IRS Collections in 2025 - The high watermark of IRS collections was in 2019 during Trump 1.0 with $121b collected...with a good economy could it climb back to that?
+5. IRS Collections in 2026 - The high watermark of IRS collections was in 2019 during Trump 1.0 with $121b collected...with a good economy could it climb back to that?
 In 2023, the IRS assessed $25.6 billion in taxes from non-filers thru SFRS, collecting $2.8 billion of that. $14 billion was paid thru installment agreements.
 About $104 billion was collected in total.
-2024 should be similar.
-2025?
+2024 and 2025 have followed similiarly.
+2026?